This a non-exhaustive list of terms relevant to digital connectivity.

 ADSL - Asymmetric Digital Subscriber Line

-A technology that enables, for example, rapid access to interactive broadband services and video on demand through copper wire used in existing local telephone loop plant, In its "2+" iteration, ADSL supports one-way transmission at bit rates up to 24 Mbps on a single pair of copper wires and enables subscribers to connect to data networks and the Internet at speeds from 50 to 200 times faster than current analogue modems operating at 28.8 Kbps.
+A technology that enables, for example, rapid access to interactive digital connectivity services and video on demand through copper wire used in existing local telephone loop plant, In its "2+" iteration, ADSL supports one-way transmission at bit rates up to 24 Mbps on a single pair of copper wires and enables subscribers to connect to data networks and the Internet at speeds from 50 to 200 times faster than current analogue modems operating at 28.8 Kbps.

 ADSS - All Dielectric Self-Supporting cable